KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Layout.md

 # Layout

-This article describes the KeyboardKit keyboard layout engine and how to use it.
+This article describes the KeyboardKit layout engine.

 In KeyboardKit, ``InputSet``s and ``KeyboardLayout``s are central concepts when creating a ``SystemKeyboard``, where the ``InputSet`` defines the input keys of a keyboard, while a ``KeyboardLayout`` defines the full set of keys, as well as their sizes and properties.